 To accomplish the objectives stated above, the Internal Audit Department of ABG, will do the followings;

 Develop a risk-based internal audit plan.
-The plan will cover audit of each Unit and departments withing ABG taking into consideration the goals and objectives of the Group.
+The plan will cover audit of each Unit and departments within ABG taking into consideration the goals and objectives of the Group.
 This plan addresses two key areas (1) risk assessment results (2) Internal Audit resources.
-This plan should be submitted annually to the Audit & Governance Committee for its prior approval.
+This plan should be submitted annually to the Board Audit Committee for its prior approval.

 Review of policies and guidelines, and codes of conduct.